-The YTFP has conducted direct observation snorkel surveys in Blue Creek over the past decade Peak Count Method (Figure 15).
-By applying the AUC method with the snorkel surveys, we were able to generate an escapement estimate for fall chinook in Blue Creek.
-In order to accurately estimate adult escapement in Blue Creek in future years, we recommend the continuation of studying stream residence time.
-By collecting multiple years of residence time data, we may be able to calculate a mean residence time for fall-run Chinook in Blue Creek and use those metrics to back calculate escapement estimates for prior survey years.
+The YTFP has conducted direct observation snorkel surveys in Blue Creek over the past decade using the Peak Count Method.
+By successfully applying the AUC method with the snorkel surveys, we are often able to generate an escapement estimate for fall chinook in Blue Creek.
+In order to accurately estimate adult escapement in Blue Creek in future years, we recommend continuing to study stream residence time as long into the salmon run as weather allows for safe capture and recapture techniques.
+By collecting multiple years of residence time data, we may be able to calculate a mean residence time for fall-run Chinook in Blue Creek and use those metrics to back-calculate escapement estimates for prior survey years.